 The auto header height control (AHHC) feature allows the operator to set specific header heights.

-Clear the area of bystanders.
-Keep children away from the machinery.
+Clear the area of other persons, pets etc. Keep children away from the machinery.
 Walk around the machine to be sure that no one is under, on, or close to it.